 Within a minute, the van pulled up next to me.
 The side door opened, and I heard, "Do you want a ride?"

-"Yes."
+I had to make a quick decision.
+The question seemed to answer itself, "Yes."
 I pulled off my gear and threw it, my flag and myself into the vehicle.
 The van made another U-turn in the midst of more traffic.

 As I jumped out of the van, I asked if I could take a quick photo.
 "Just one," said Ken.